moucheng2017/moucheng2017.github.io/_news/ysa.md

 related_posts: false
 ---

-Bayesian Pseudo Labels was selected as a finalist for the Young Scientist Award (Best Paper) at MICCAI 2022 main conference!
+Bayesian Pseudo Labels selected as a finalist for the MICCAI Young Scientist Award (best paper at MICCAI main conference, top 0.8%, 15 out of 1825 submissions)!